 bottom of the ribcage.
 12 x 8 = 96 rib joints.

 This means that each thoracic vertebra has eight joints associated with it.

 The midback is far more stable than the neck and lumbar spine because of the stabilising effect of the rib cage.

-Love to read?
+Do you love to read?
 Chiropractor Bernard Preston tells many light fascinating stories about chiropractic.
-At the centre of attention in these stories are ordinary people, with all their idiosyncracies and quirks.
+At the centre of attention in these stories are ordinary people, with all their idiosyncrasies and quirks.
 What they have in common is the search for better health.
-Funny and healthful, is how Preston's books have been described by a fan.
-For a free excerpt click here.
-Father Time ...
+Funny and healthful, is how preston's books have been described by a fan.

 Thoracic spine pain

 Seen from the side, the thoracic spine has a natural curve called a kyphosis.

 This "kyphosis" provides the spine with a certain amount of 'give' when for example jumping from a height onto the ground.
 A straight spine would experience too much axial compression, and fracture the bones.